Cats Falck: Bofors gunpowder smuggling

 The Swedish armaments company Bofors was involved in the smuggling of gunpowder to Iran and Iraq during the 1980s.
 Bofors sold the gunpowder to East Germans, who then sold it forward.
 The person responsible for monitoring all Swedish arms deals with foreign powers was Swedish weapons inspector Carl-Fredrik Algernon.

-In autumn 1984, Algenon contacted Christer Ekberg, one of the highest operatives at Säpo.
-According to Ekberg, Algenon told him that he had received information about Bofors's smuggling, but Algenon would not tell Ekberg where the information originated.
-The facts that Algenon provided were according to Ekberg written down into a PM, but if this is the case the PM has later gone missing.
+In autumn 1984, Algernon contacted Christer Ekberg, one of the highest operatives at Säpo.
+According to Ekberg, Algernon told him that he had received information about Bofors's smuggling, but Algernon would not tell Ekberg where the information originated.
+The facts that Algernon provided were according to Ekberg written down into a PM, but if this is the case the PM has later gone missing.

 In April 1997, the Swedish Security Service received an anonymous letter sent from Germany in which it was claimed that the former East German secret police Stasi had carried out the killings.

 In the letter, which was written in English, two retired Stasi officials and four other East German government officials were named, while the purported death squad was said to have consisted of three persons.
 The alleged motive behind the assassination was that Falck had received sensitive information about a secret weapons affair between the Swedish weapons manufacturer Bofors and East Germany.
 In the letter, Stasi was further blamed for the death of the Swedish weapons inspector Carl-Fredrik Algernon, the chief investigator of the Bofors scandal, in the Stockholm Metro in 1987.
-The letter claimed that it was Falck who had informed Algenon about weapons affair.
+The letter claimed that it was Falck who had informed Algernon about weapons affair.

 In June 1997 the Swedish newspaper Dagens Nyheter wrote a series of articles based on the new information from the letter, which prompted the Swedish police to take a new look at the case.

 The case also received much attention in German media and prompted the German Federal Police to open an investigation.

 In September 2003, a 53-year-old German citizen, named as "Jürgen G" in a press release from the German Prosecutor-General, was arrested in Berlin suspected of having been a member of a group that carried out a number of assassinations on orders from the East German government from 1976 to 1987.

 According to an article in the German newspaper Berliner Zeitung, the suspicions against the man also involved the murder of Cats Falck and Lena Gräns.
 According to the article, the alleged death squad had operated directly under the East German government and not under Stasi as it was claimed in the earlier letter.
 The group had entered Sweden on false passports via West Germany and Denmark and then sought contact with Falck in Stockholm.
 There they had met up at the restaurant where Falck and Gräns were allegedly poisoned, placed in their car and then dumped into the Hammarby Canal.
 On 15 December 2003 the man was released from custody due to lack of evidence.

 The German investigation was closed in 2006.